-Plug the audio and video cables of the game system or component into the audio-video input jacks at the rear underside of the Video Player.
+• Plug the audio and video cables of the game system or component into the audio-video input jack on the side of the Video Player (a 3.5mm adapter cable may be required).

-- Switch the game system or component ON. - Press AV button on Video Player to select.
-VIDEO 1 or VIDEO 2 input.
+- Switch the game system or component ON. - Press Mode button on Video Player to select VIDEO 2 input.
 (The component logo or other indication may appear on screen when proper input is selected).

-See Video Player instruction guide in your InfoCase for more information.
+- Operate game system or component using the component's controller(s). - See Video Player instruction guide in your InfoCase for more information.